-This issue of the Pension Communicator includes the official Graphic Communications Conference of the International Brotherhood of Teamsters National Pension Fund's (hereinafter "GCC/IBT-NPF" or "Fund") Annual Funding Notice (AFN) for the plan year beginning May 1, 2015 and ending April 30, 2016 and the Critical and Declining Status Notice (CDSN) for the plan year beginning May 1, 2016 as required under the Pension Protection Act of 2006 (PPA) and the Multiemployer Pension Recovery Act of 2014 (MPRA).
-The AFN begins on page 2 and is intended to provide you with a representation of the Fund's status from year to year.
-The CDSN begins on page 6 and summarizes the most recent annual Actuarial Certification sent to the Internal Revenue Service.
+This issue of the Pension Communicator includes the official distribution of the Graphic Communications Conference of the International Brotherhood of Teamsters National Pension Fund's Annual Funding Notice ("AFN") for the Plan Year beginning May 1, 2020 and ending April 30, 2021 (page 3); and Critical and Declining Status Notification ("CDSN") for the Plan Year beginning May 1, 2021 (page 7).
+The AFN is intended to provide you with a representation of how the NPF is doing from year to year.
+The CDSN summarizes the most recent annual Actuarial Certification sent to the Internal Revenue Service.

-On July 29, 2016, the Fund's Actuary filed its annual Actuarial Certification with the Internal Revenue Service and in the Certification, the Actuary states that as of May 1, 2016, the Fund is in Critical and Declining Status.

-The Fund returned a projected -1.6% on its investments for the year ending April 30, 2016 and the Actuary advised that the Fund continues to make progress under its Rehabilitation Plan, nevertheless, the fact remains that the Fund continues to operate in a forestall insolvency mode.
+On July 29, 2021, the NPF's Actuary filed its annual Actuarial Status Certification with the Internal Revenue Service, and in the Certification, the Actuary states that as of May 1, 2021, the Fund remains in Critical and Declining Status.
+The Actuary further advised that the Fund continues to make progress under its Rehabilitation Plan.
+Nevertheless, the Fund continues to operate in a "forestall insolvency" mode.
+The Fund Actuary further advised that the Fund is projected to become insolvent at the beginning of the Plan Year on May 1, 2022.